 - The adrenaline helps imprint certain memories of the event in the amygdala, the part of the brain that registers danger and emotional significance.
 The memories are stored as fragments of sensory input, like sounds, smells or images that were part of the experience.

 - The prefrontal cortex is the part of our brain that stores factual, language-based memories and helps us reason and make sense of what happens to us.
 During a traumatic event, the prefrontal cortex essentially goes offline.
-While we’re in survival mode, our prefrontal cortex cedes control to the amygdala.
 Because of this, we often experience a sort of tunnel vision, where certain aspects of the situation register in vivid detail, and other information isn’t processed well.

 Here’s what can happen later: